Dynamical disruption timescales and chaotic behavior of hierarchical triple systems: Numerical methods

 \subsection{\texorpdfstring{$N$}{N}-body integrator}

 In order to obtain the disruption time distributions of triples, we perform a series of numerical simulations with the $N$-body integrator {\tt TSUNAMI} \citep[][Trani et al., in prep.]{Trani2019}. {\tt TSUNAMI} is a direct $N$-body integrator specifically designed to accurately simulate few-body systems.
 The code solves the Newtonian equations of motion derived from a time-transformed, extended Hamiltonian \citep{Mikkola2013a,Mikkola2013b}.
 This numerical procedure, also called algorithmic regularization, serves to avoid the well known issue of gravitational integrators when two particles get very close together.
 When no regularization is employed, the acceleration grows quickly, and the timestep becomes extremely small, sometimes even halting the integration.
+Specifically, we employ the logarithmic Hamiltonian regularization scheme, which corresponds to setting $\alpha = 1$, $\beta = 0$, and $\gamma = 0$ in the notation of \citet{Aarseth2008}.
 Furthermore, {\tt TSUNAMI} is suited to evolve hierarchical systems of particles like the ones examined here, thanks to its chain-coordinate system that reduces round-off errors when calculating distances between close particles far from the center of mass of the system \citep{Mikkola1993}.
 Finally, {\tt TSUNAMI} uses Bulirsch-Stoer extrapolation to improve the accuracy of the integration, ensuring accuracy and adaptability over a wide range of dynamical scales \citep{BulirschStoer2002}.
 As a result, {\tt TSUNAMI} can perform accurate three-body simulations roughly $10 - 100$ times faster than other integrators.
 For more details on the integration scheme, we refer to \citet{trani2022b}.